 HCL is a slow-growing cancer.
 As HCL progresses, treatment may include:

-There are no guidelines for preventing HCL because the exact cause is unknown.
+There are no guidelines to prevent HCL because the exact cause is unknown.

 American Cancer Society

 BC Cancer Agency